How to check yourself for testicular cancer

 "Step three encourages people to familiarise themselves with the spermatic cord and the epididymis tube (- tube that carries sperm - that connects to the back side of each testicle," adds Kelly.

-The epididymis feels like a coiled tube and it is common to get harmless cysts and benign Knoten in that area, which can be treated.
+The epididymis feels like a coiled tube and it is common to get harmless cysts and benign lumps in that area, which can be treated.
 However, every lump needs to be assessed just in case.

 "Lastly, step four involves feeling for lumps, bumps and any changes in size.
 It's important to note that it is normal for one testicle to be larger than the other.
 We encourage everyone to speak to a doctor if they have any concerns whatsoever, as it's always better to be safe than sorry."